kellycode/keyboard-kit/README.md

 Show Line Names:
 When Show Line Names" is actived, it simply identifies the staff line names.

-By the time I made this I already knew what it taught so never used it but have ideas to make it useful.
+By the time I made this I already knew what it taught so never used it.
+No plans to update it.

 The gulpfile is used to minify and obfuscate to a deploy version, otherwise it's all just AngularJS, Vanilla JS and CSS

-No plans to update it anytime soon